Bonus Unit: (Colloquially) How do we assess what we know?

 Lateral vs vertical reading

-Lateral vs vertical reading.
 As the internet has become more and more widely used in our society, so has the concept of misinformation in news.
-Another term that has become popular recently is “fake news.”
+Another term that recently gained popularity is “fake news.”
 Even extremely professional-looking websites and articles may contain misinformation.
-Sometimes, these websites and journals have biased authors, or maybe were funded by groups with a particular interest- be it political or otherwise.
+Sometimes, these websites and journals have biased authors, or maybe they were funded by groups with a particular interest – be it political or otherwise.
 So, how can we as consumers filter out the misinformation effectively?

 Vertical and Lateral Reading are two different ways in which one can read articles and verify if it is misinformation or fact.
 Let’s first define what each is…